 Rich with the intense flavor of dark chocolate, and a chocolate glaze that becomes almost like chocolate frosting when it cools, it's always a hit!

-This is an easy-to-follow recipe and the results are amazing, so if you ever need to make a cake for someone who's gluten-free (or not!), this dark chocolate bundt cake is it.
+This is an easy-to-follow recipe and the results are amazing, so if you ever need to make a cake for someone who's gluten-free (or not!), this dark chocolate bundt cake is the one to make!

-For all chocolate lovers, it's ideal for any sort of celebration, holiday, or just to have with your morning coffee.
-(Breakfast of champions!)
+For all chocolate lovers, it's ideal for all sorts of celebrations: birthdays, holidays, or just to have with your morning coffee or afternoon tea.
+(Why not!?)

-- dark chocolate cocoa powder - I like this one.
-Substitution: If you prefer your chocolate a little sweet (less dark), use a regular cocao powder.
+- dark chocolate cocoa powder - I like this dark chocolate cocoa powder.
+Substitution: If you prefer your chocolate slightly less bitter (less dark), use a regular cocoa powder.

-- Gluten-Free All Purpose Flour - I always use Cup4Cup Gluten-Free All-Purpose Flour.
-It's my favorite gluten-free flour and consistently works well in my baked goods.
+- Gluten-Free All Purpose Flour - Cup4Cup Gluten-Free All-Purpose Flour and King Arthur Measure for Measure are my favorite gluten-free flours that consistently work well in my baked goods.
 (If you use a different one, just be sure the ingredient list includes xanthan gum in the flour blend.)

 - salt - I bake with Kosher salt.
 If you use regular table salt, use half of the amount.

-- sour cream - This brings even more moisture the the incredible texture of this cake.
+- sour cream - This brings even more moisture to the incredible texture of this cake.

-- bittersweet chocolate - I use Scharffen Berger.
-Substitution: If you prefer your chocolate a little sweet (less dark), use a semisweet chocolate.
+- bittersweet chocolate - I like Scharffen Berger.
+Substitution: If you prefer your chocolate a bit sweeter (less dark), use a semisweet chocolate.

 Recipe Tip: Whether or not your bundt pan is non-stick, you should still coat it with the oil-cocoa powder mixture.
 (I recommend non-stick.)

-- Combine the dry ingredients with the wet ingredients and mix to blend.
-Then gently stir in hot coffee or espresso.
+- Make a well in the dry ingredients and pour in the wet ingredients.
+Whisk to blend, and then gently fold in the hot coffee or espresso.
 Once it's well incorporated, add the finely chopped chocolate and mix.

 - Pour the batter into the prepared bundt pan.